Yhtiyar/number-to-Turkmen-parser/README.md

 ## How to run example:
 In linux :

-Open terminal in directory where you downloaded source
+Open terminal in directory where you downloaded source and type

 `g++ -o main.o main.cpp`

 `g++ ./main.o`